MicrosoftDocs/azure-docs/articles/iot-develop/quickstart-devkit-mxchip-az3166-iot-hub.md

 To use Azure CLI to view device telemetry:

-1. In your CLI console, run the [az iot hub monitor-events](/cli/azure/iot/hub#az_iot_hub_monitor_events) command.
+1. Run the [az iot hub monitor-events](/cli/azure/iot/hub#az_iot_hub_monitor_events) command.
 Use the names that you created previously in Azure IoT for your device and IoT hub.

     ```shell
     az iot hub monitor-events --device-id MyMXCHIPDevice --hub-name {YourIoTHubName}